-As ransomware attacks occur with increasing frequency, companies everywhere are seeking effective anti ransomware solutions to defend against these costly disruptions to business.
+As ransomware attacks occur with increasing frequency, companies everywhere are seeking effective anti-ransomware solutions to defend against these costly disruptions to business.
 Ransomware attacks like Locky and the Crypto virus can impede productivity by taking "hostage" and blocking access to a user's files, and relinquishing access only after a fee or "ransom" is paid.

-To defend against these attacks, anti ransomware technology must be focused on email security.
+To defend against these attacks, anti-ransomware technology must be focused on email security.
 Most ransomware attacks are launched from an email or spam message that contains a malicious URL or attachment.
 When the user clicks on the link or open the attachment, the virus executes a file that quickly encrypts documents and renders them unusable.

-By preventing users from accessing suspicious URLs and attachments, anti ransomware technology can prevent most attacks.
+By preventing users from accessing suspicious URLs and attachments, anti-ransomware technology can prevent most attacks.
 But since attack methods are constantly evolving, it's an enormous challenge to the feet every ransomware threat.
-That's why anti ransomware technology must also provide solutions to minimize the impact of attacks when they are successful.
+That's why anti-ransomware technology must also provide solutions to minimize the impact of attacks when they are successful.

-Mimecast provides anti ransomware solutions that can prevent most attacks and significantly mitigate the damage of any successful attack.
+Mimecast provides anti-ransomware solutions that can prevent most attacks and significantly mitigate the damage of any successful attack.

 Mimecast is an all-in-one subscription service providing tools for email security, archiving and continuity.
 As a cloud-based service, Mimecast is easy to implement and manage, eliminating the need for multiple on-premises solutions procured from various vendors.

-Mimecast provides a multi-layered approach to anti ransomware technology and email security.
+Mimecast provides a multi-layered approach to anti-ransomware technology and email security.
 Using state-of-the-art detection engines and sophisticated threat intelligence, Mimecast not only helps to protect from ransomware but to stop phishing, spear-phishing, CEO fraud, data leaks and other threats.
 Mimecast security solutions also include easy-to-use tools for sending secure messages in large files.

 • To minimize the impact of an attack, Mimecast Mailbox Continuity allows users to continue working with email even when primary email servers are down during an attack or outage.

-Ransomware is a form of malware, or a malicious software program, that attackers use to block users and organizations from being able to access the files and data on their computers.
-In order to regain access, attackers demand a ransom that must be paid in crypto currency.
+Ransomware is a form of malware, or a malicious software program, that attackers use to block users and organizations from accessing files and data on their computers.
+To regain access, attackers demand a ransom that must be paid in cryptocurrency.

 How do anti-ransomware technologies work?